Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Introduction

 However, in real-world applications, these systems rarely operate independently.
 Instead, they are often embedded within a decision-making framework where the human decision-maker remains the ultimate authority.
 This human-centered approach is essential in many applications for a multitude of key reasons: \begin{enumerate} \item \textbf{Legal and Ethical Accountability}: In many complex decision-making contexts including clinical environments, governments, and courts, human decision-makers bear the ultimate responsibility for the outcomes of their decisions.
 Consequently, they must review and endorse any decision proposed by an algorithm to ensure accountability. \item \textbf{Addressing Incomplete or Inaccurate Objectives}: The true desirability of an action is often multi-dimensional, encompassing qualitative and hidden factors such as personal preferences, ethical considerations, and political feasibility, which a single quantitative objective may fail to capture fully.
 Furthermore, quantitative objectives can be plagued by issues like bias, measurement errors, and selection bias.
 In such cases, human decision-makers are better equipped to contextualize these objectives, considering the broader implications and potential caveats. \item \textbf{Preference for Human Judgment}: Research consistently shows that people generally prefer human decision-makers, even when humans are prone to similar or greater mistakes compared to algorithms \citep{Dietvorst2015}.
 This preference is supported in numerous experiments across domains from criminal sentencing decisions \citep{binns2018s} to medical decision-making \citep{longoni2019resistance}.
-A recent survey also found that, despite the convenience of AI-assisted agents, people overwhelmingly preferred human decision-makers to address their concerns, even when it involved longer wait times \citep{CallVU2023}. \end{enumerate} In this paper, we focus on developing decision recommendations while explicitly considering the context that these algorithmic suggestions are subject to human arbitration.
-We define this category of decision-making algorithms as \emph{human-centered decision making}.
-As illustrated in Table \ref{tab:paradigms}, this category contrasts with common optimal decision making algorithms that seeks the best decision excluding any human agency \citep[e.g.][]{zhao2012estimating, moodie2012q, zhu2017greedy, luedtke2016super,athey2021policy}.
-We instead formulate a collaborative model where algorithms provide potential solutions that humans then evaluate, ensuring that algorithmic insights augment, rather than replace, human expertise, particularly in complex, nuanced decision scenarios.
+A recent survey also found that, despite the convenience of AI-assisted agents, people overwhelmingly preferred human decision-makers to address their concerns, even when it involved longer wait times \citep{CallVU2023}. \end{enumerate}